zinrai/kvm-apt/README.md

 ## Notes

 - The tool requires sudo privileges to run virsh commands and virt-customize.
-- When using the `-vm` option, the tool will automatically use the first disk of the specified VM.
+- When not using the `-image` option, the tool will automatically use the first disk of the specified VM.
-- When using the `-image` option, the tool will verify that the image belongs to a known VM before proceeding.
+- When using the `-image` option, the tool will verify that the image belongs to the specified VM before proceeding.
 - The tool will not make changes to running VMs.
 Ensure the target VM is stopped before using this tool.

 ## Requirements